Abdul Karim Khasawneh: Career

 Khasawneh was born in 1944 in Irbid Governorate.
 In 1973, he earned a degree at Damascus University and worked there as well.
 He returned to Jordan and eventually became Mufti of the Jordanian Armed Forces, and served as a Major General.
 In this capacity he was present at the International Islamic Conference, 2005.
-In February 2010, he succeeded Noah Qudah as Grand Mufti of Jordan.
+On 23 February 2010, he succeeded Noah Qudah as Grand Mufti of Jordan.

 In November 2011, he was present at the Second Muslim Catholic Forum, an interreligious initiative started after the 2007 open letter A Common Word Between Us and You.

 On 22 January 2017, Khasawneh was named chief Islamic justice of Jordan, succeeding Ahmad Hilayel.
 He was succeeded as Grand Mufti by Mohammad Khalaileh.

+He was reappointed as Grand Mufti on 11 November 2019.
+On 5 November 2023, he resigned as Grand Mufti and was replaced with Ahmad Hasanat.

 Khasawneh is a member of the Jordanian Ifta Council and member of the board of the World Islamic Sciences and Education University.